Nikol304/union_shop/prompt.md

 # Next steps:
 - print shack pages to match example ones
+- replace all the pictures with generated ones
+- the about page doesn't match the original one
+- hero image on home page should be a slider with couple of pictures
 - ensure all necessary pages are now created for the coursework
 - ask where the collections page should be linked as it doesnt appear in the header in original website
 - remove sandwitch bar from web version, it should only appear in mobile version